Doncic scores career-high 46 points, Mavericks beat Pelicans

 HORNETS 120, TIMBERWOLVES 114

-CHARLOTTE, N.C. — Terry Rozier scored 41 points and rookie LaMelo Ball had 20 points and 11 rebounds to help Charlotte beat Minnesota.
+CHARLOTTE, N.C. — Terry Rozier scored 41 points and rookie LaMelo Ball had 20 points and 11 rebounds in Charlotte’s victory over Minnesota.

 Charlotte improved to 13-14, opening a five-game homestand with its third victory in four games.
 Minnesota has lost four straight to fall to 6-20.